memcached/memcached.github.io/content/features/proxy/quickstart.md

     1. At the `telnet>` prompt, enter `quit`.

-At this point, you can optionally connect to the two Memcached backend servers by connecting to ports `11212` and `11213` and running the command `get quickstart-data` on both.
+At this point, you can optionally connect to the two Memcached backend servers by connecting to ports `11212` and `11213` and running the command `get quickstart/data` on both.
 One of the two servers returns the value `Hello!`.
-That server is the one that the proxy chose as the backend to store the data under the `quickstart-data` key.
+That server is the one that the proxy chose as the backend to store the data under the `quickstart/data` key.

 ## Clean up

 When you are finished with this tutorial, you can stop the three Memcached processes that you launched in the previous steps.
+You can do this by repeatedly running `fg` then pressing ctrl-c until all instances are stopped.

 Because this quickstart didn't have you install the Memcached software that you built, you can clean up by deleting the source directory that you downloaded.